Sugar and cancer: does sugar consumption affect the formation of cancer cells in the body?

 Eating too much sugar is still bad, right?

-Just as fat can be converted to sugar when needed, the opposite can also happen - sugar is stored as fat when the body doesn't make it.
+Excessive sugar consumption can lead to a whole host of health problems, including an increased risk of developing malignant diseases.
+Just as fats can be converted into sugar when needed, the reverse can also happen – sugar is stored as fat when the body does not burn it off.

-"We estimated that just over 3 per cent of the total number of cancers diagnosed in Australia are obesity or overweight related", she says.
+"We estimated that just over 3 per cent of the total number of cancers diagnosed in Australia are obesity or overweight related", "That's what she says.
+Although restricting sugar intake doesn't starve cancer cells, it can help reduce the risk of developing some types, says Professor Aranda.".

 "In fact, sugar is not the evil, but the volume in which it is eaten and the link to obesity."